This guide will help you improve the preview performance in Alight Motion, reducing the lag when previewing or scrolling through a project.

 Note: Low Quality Preview can be turned on or off in Alight Motion Settings.

-Please know that this feature is not available on iPhones or iPads iPhone, iPad, or Mac because they manage preview resolution automatically.
+Please know that this feature is not available on iPhone, iPad, or Mac because they manage preview resolution automatically.

 Avoid Ultra High-Resolution Projects